-Certain areas of the United States have experienced a shortage of albuterol quick-relief inhalers, according to the American College of Allergy, Asthma & Immunology (ACAAI).
-The shortage occurred due to supply chain issues and increased use of albuterol inhalers in hospitals to treat COVID-19 patients.
+In March 2020, certain areas of the United States experienced a shortage of albuterol quick-relief inhalers.
+This occurred due to supply chain issues and increased use of albuterol inhalers in hospitals to treat COVID-19 patients.
 Manufacturers have since resupplied pharmacies and, as of October 2020, the shortage has largely been resolved.

 - Contact your allergist or primary care doctor – other inhaler options are available.

 - Visit GoodRx.com to search for other pharmacies in your area that may be able to fill your prescription.